-Salford City Council is helping to keep residents connected online this Christmas.
+Salford City Council is helping to keep residents connected online.
 We’re working with the National Databank which is like a foodbank but for free mobile data, texts and calls to those in data poverty.

 Founded by Virgin Media 02 and digital inclusion charity, Good Things Foundation, it’s a response to the importance of having sufficient data.
 Without this, people may be cut off from basic daily activities most of us take for granted such as job interviews, contacting loved ones and essential public services including healthcare.